vlee489/AC31009-Server/README.md

 2. `cd` into the main directory of the project and install your requirements using `yarn install`
 3. Setup your enviorment variables, (*for dev you can create a .env file in the root of the dir to be loaded in*)

+## Database setup
+You need to give the enviorment veriable a MongoDB URI to access the database, no tables need to be created as they'll be automatically created when the server first used database.

 ### Dev operation

 To run the program while in development you can do `yarn dev` this is will launch a nodemon instance with ts-node to start the program.
 When any changes are made to the projects typescript or JSON files, nodemon will auto reload the program.